How to deploy Data Product through a CI/CD pipeline?¶

 folder, create a subfolder called depot

 .
-Following the depot documentation, create a Depot manifest file.
+Following the Depot documentation, create a Depot manifest file.

 d.
 For the BigQuery Depot, add a JSON file inside the depot